Elompenta/antpool-php-api/README.md

 Feel free to setup a sheduled check via Crontab

     vim /etc/crontab
-    */10 *  * * *   root    php /<your-dir>/antpool-php-api/antpool.php
+    */10 *  * * *   root    php /<dir>/antpool-php-api/antpool.php

 # Pricacy
-- We will NEVER store your API-Secret or send it away within any API call
+- We will NEVER store your API-Secret or send it away within any communication
 - All API request are encrypted by TLS

 # Current Limitations (we work on it)
-At the moment antpool has some trouble with DDOS prevention and kill API requests.
-We proxy every API request over a other API at this moment.
-- API requests are limited to 20 Request per 10 Minute slots at the moment
-- Because Proxy-API you cannot use IP-Filter at the moment
+none